zhang-beichen/zhang-beichen.github.io/content/about.md

 - Causal inference modeling for understanding climate extremes and their impacts

-- AI-driven impact assessment for resilient energy transitions
+- AI-driven impact assessment for resilient energy transitions and climate adaptation

 - Coupling Earth system modeling with data-driven approaches to improve model accuracy and interpretability